Sæwulf: History

 Jerusalem fell to the forces of the First Crusade in 1099 after a successful siege of the city.
 Sæwulf's telling of his travels on pilgrimage to the Holy Land start in Apulia on 13 July 1102 with his boarding ship at Monopoli.
 Via many ports, he made landfall at Jaffa and began a tour of Palestine, including Jericho and Hebron.

 The narrative of his journey to Jerusalem described the prevailing lawlessness of the Judean hills at the time.
 He noted the road between Jaffa and Jerusalem "was very dangerous...because the Saracens are continually plotting an ambush...day and night always keeping a lookout for someone to attack".
+He noted the presence of many corpses of pilgrims abandoned on and near the road, unburied because of the rough ground and reasons of safety, as "[a]nybody who did this would dig a grave not for his fellow Christian but for himself."

-For Jerusalem, Sæwulf related guidebook-like details highlighting important sites for pilgrims, including the famous Church of the Holy Sepulchre.
+For Jerusalem, Sæwulf related guidebook-like details highlighting important sites for pilgrims, including the Church of the Holy Sepulchre.
+He also visited Bethlehem, finding it, with the exception of a monastery, "all ruined".

-For his return journey Sæwulf took a dromund from Jaffa in May 1103.
+For his return journey, Sæwulf took a dromund from Jaffa on 17 May 1103.
 The galley was attacked near Acre by Saracen ships, but soldiers onboard defended the vessel allowing it to escape.
 They were attacked again on the voyage from Cyprus to Constantinople by pirates.
 Sæwulf's account abruptly ends after recounting passage through the Dardanelles.